Aiding in the diagnosis of central nervous system infection caused by dengue virus

 The presence of dengue virus nucleic acid in CSF or serum can be used as a marker for acute-phase infection.

-Patients with a history of symptoms for more than 1 week may be negative by molecular tests (ie, real-time PCR) and may require serologic testing to confirm the diagnosis of dengue virus infection.
+Patients with a history of symptoms for more than 1 week may be negative by molecular tests (ie, real-time polymerase chain reaction) and may require serologic testing to confirm the diagnosis of dengue virus infection.

 Dengue fever